Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 > A skeleton draped in white linen lies atop a marble slab in the center of the crypt, clutching a bell to its sunken chest.
 Fitted over its skull is a tall chef's hat.
 ^2f3

 If the bell is rung inside the crypt, magic fire sweeps through the crypt to scorch Chef Ofenheiss's bones.
-A creature in the crypt must make a DC 17 Dexterity saving throw, taking `dice: 4d10|avg` (`4d10`) fire damage on a failed save, or half damage on a successful one.
-Any creature that fails its save catches fire, taking `dice: 1d10|avg` (`1d10`) fire damage at the end of each of its turns until it or another creature uses an action to douse the flames.
+A creature in the crypt must make a DC 17 Dexterity saving throw, taking `dice:4d10|text(22)` (`4d10`) fire damage on a failed save, or half damage on a successful one.
+Any creature that fails its save catches fire, taking `dice:1d10|text(5)` (`1d10`) fire damage at the end of each of its turns until it or another creature uses an action to douse the flames.

 ##### Treasure